-Associate in Applied Science Degree: Technology
+Associate in Applied Science Degree: Programming

-The 64-65 credit-hour technical curriculum trains students for various positions in the field of computer information systems.
-The student will take courses in mathematics, business, data processing and general education.
-Graduates of the program may find employment as computer programmers, systems analysts and computer operators.
+The 60 credit-hour curriculum trains students for various programming positions in the field of computer information systems.
+The student will take courses in mathematics, business, computer information systems, and general education.
+The student may choose from three specialized study areas: C++ Programming, Java Programming, or Visual Basic Programming.
+Graduates of the program may find employment as microcomputer programmers, systems analysts, or consultants.